 SACE Dance students are encouraged to participate in Classical and/or Contemporary technique classes out of school hours to assist in the practice and development of technical skills.
-Potential opportunities exist for students to travel interstate and overseas to further explore their art form.
+Potential opportunities exist for students to travel interstate and overseas to further explore their art form

 Students will be required to provide some aspects of performance costumes and footwear.
+Excursions to view and perform in productions.